OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_56.rst

 .. note:: Make sure you keep the backup file.
 If you face any issues, the onedb command can restore this backup, but it won't downgrade databases to previous versions.

+.. note:: vCenter VM disks managed by OpenNebula will be retagged in the vCenter VMs extraConfig.
+It is important that the front-end has access to the vCenter servers managed by OpenNebula in this DB upgrade process.

 Check DB Consistency
 ====================